English (UK)

 4. Save it right.
 Save your cabin attendant CV as a CV PDF to ensure it renders problem-free no matter the device they choose to read it on.
 Check the job ad to make sure this format is okay.

-2. Make a Great Flight Attendant CV Objective or Summary
+2. Make a Great Cabin Crew CV Objective or Summary

 But which one?

-If you have a no experience CV, or at least no experience related to airline attendant jobs, your heading introduction will be the CV objective statement.
+If you have a no experience CV, or at least no experience related to cabin attendant jobs, your heading introduction will be the CV objective statement.

-• how the airline would benefit by hiring you as an air attendant.
+• How the airline would benefit by hiring you as an airline attendant.

 Good Example

-Personable British Airways flight attendant with 3+ years on short-haul domestic crew on major city routes from Heathrow hub.
+Personable British Airways cabin crew attendant with 3+ years on short-haul domestic crew on major city routes from Heathrow hub.
 Seeking to leverage region-high passenger friendliness reviews (99.76%), property-best client satisfaction (99.73%), and up-to-date safety skills to grow with Air Canada as a flight attendant.

 Bad Example